Dravid92/lumel-test/README.md

 This assumes that `python3` is linked to valid installation of python 3 and that `pip` is installed and `pip3`is valid for installing python 3 packages.

-Installing inside virtualenv is needed
+Installing inside virtualenv is needed and before running the below commands make sure you are in the env.

 run to install all requirements for the project: